Solarisbank/idnow-client/README.md

 # IdnowRuby
-Library to consume the IDnow API in Ruby
+Library to consume the [IDnow API](http://www.idnow.eu/developers)  in Ruby.

 ## Installation